manssimba/manssimba/README.md

 - 👋 Hi, I’m @manssimba
 - 👀 I’m interested in web development.
 - 💞️ I’m looking to collaborate on cool web projects
 - 📫 Reach out to me on discord!
-Manssimba#8094
+Manssimba